GesaJo/Capital-Bike-Dashboard/README.md

 # Bikesharing-data analysis

 Interactive dashboard of bikesharing data of 2019 (to be extended).
-This project has been developed in week 3 of the Spiced-Bootcamp and improved afterwards.
+This project has been developed in week 3 of the Spiced-bootcamp and improved afterwards.

 Created using mainly pandas and dash.